 There are currently three primary treatment options for people with Grave’s disease.
 These include medication, surgery, and radioiodine therapy.

 Doctors may prescribe medication like beta-blockers to help with the symptoms of Grave’s disease.
-However, to address the underlying cause, they must use antithyroid medicines.
+However, to address the underlying cause, they must use anti-thyroid medicines.
 These stop the production of thyroid hormones and include drugs such as propylthiouracil, methimazole, or carbimazole.
-Although these medications are effective, they may cause serious side effects, including rash, joint pain, and liver problems.
+Although these medications are effective, they may cause serious side effects, including rash, joint pain, or liver problems.